-Germany clings on to beat Australia after keeper’s blunders
+Germany’s inexperience highlighted while beating Australia

 The Australian threat persisted but Germany clung on to collect three points in the Fisht Stadium, where around 20,000 seats were empty.

-“Obviously, we’ll have to improve,” Draxler said, “but we will do that.”

-For Germany, the eight-team World Cup warm-up tournament is a testing ground for next year’s title defense, with many regular squad members given the summer off.
+“We invested a lot in the first half and ran a lot,” Germany defender Joshua Kimmich said.
+“So in the second half, Australia had a bit more possession but I didn’t think they had a lot of opportunities and chances.”

-Australia, though, is taking the trip to Russia far more seriously.
+Australia is taking the trip to Russia far more seriously, bringing a full-strength squad unlike Germany.
 Contrary to assertions from coach Ange Postecoglou before the game, the Australian side was marginally older than its opponent.

 Germany’s rawness wasn’t obvious at all early in the game when a goal was created after only five minutes.
 Stindl exploited vast gaps in the center of the pitch to advance unchecked to meet a cutback from 21-year-old winger Julian Brandt.